lolusername/OER_site_generate/README.md

    - Files are automatically available at `/resource/[filename]`

 2. **View Content**:
-   - Access your content at `https://lolusername.github.io/OER_site_generate`
+   - After deployment, your content will be available at `https://<your-github-username>.github.io/<repository-name>`
    - Navigate to specific resources using the URL format: `/resource/[filename]`
    - Markdown files are automatically rendered with formatting